 One of the main theories proposed was initially made by another former wrestler, Christopher Nowinski.
 Nowinski believed that Chris Benoit suffered from constant concussions that went untreated.
 During his wrestling career, Benoit did allow himself to be struck on the head with a folded up chair made of steel on numerous occasions.
 As part of the shows, this was deemed to be acceptable for the time.
 And Benoit was by no means the only one who risked his health with this seemingly dangerous activity.

 During his postmortem examination, it was concluded that Benoit’s brain was akin to an 85-year sufferer of Alzheimer’s Disease.
 Further damage was recorded in all four lobes and the stem.
 Not all former WWE superstars believe this though.
 In his autobiography, The Hardcore Truth, Bob Holly believes that alcoholism is to blame.
 He did not believe the cause to be dementia from blows to the head or even steroid abuse.
 When on the road, Holly regularly traveled with Benoit.
 Holly witnessed him drink a lot more often than use steroids or other drugs.

 Erased From WWE History

 Whatever the cause behind the Chris Benoit murder-suicide over that weekend, the WWE reacted quickly and firmly.
-In this last nine years, the name of Chris Benoit has been omitted from all merchandise, promotional materials, and past history.
+In the last nine years, the name of Chris Benoit has been omitted from all merchandise, promotional materials, and past history.
 All of his accomplishments within the squared circle have been expunged.
-Plus, all active and former wrestlers, staff and executives of WWE were banned from bringing up his name at any time.
+Plus, all active and former wrestlers, staff, and executives of WWE were banned from bringing up his name at any time.

 There was one good thing to come out of this dark day in sports.
 Many of the major wrestling companies, TNA, Ring of Honor, New Japan Pro, and in particular the WWE, have all updated their wellness policies in the hope that such an act will never happen again.